-Since 2017, the BE POSITIF programme, led by Teréga’s Corporate Social Responsibility and Environmental (CSR) department, pursues this objective: progressively to eliminate the environmental footprint left by our activities.
-Thanks to the involvement of all our teams, the first milestone in the programme was reached in 2020: carbon neutrality.
-We continue working towards our next target, set for 2025: a positive environmental audit.
+Since 2017, the BE POSITIF programme, led by Teréga’s Corporate Social Responsibility and Environmental (CSR) department, pursues this objective: progressively to eliminate the environmental footprint left by our activities in order to contribute to carbon neutrality of France.

 The programme is an integral part of our IMPACTS 2025 corporate plan.
 It should help us contribute to achieving the national targets set in the COP 21 Paris Agreement through a methodological approach to impacts which can be summed up in three key words: “Avoid – Reduce – Compensate”.